 You can find a brief description of the format along with Centering Prayer instructions here: Heartfulness Circle Format and Instructions

 We are thrilled to have people join us by Zoom from afar or from home!
 The format is interactive—Zoom attendees are full participants in the conversation along with those attending in person.

 If you would like to attend by Zoom and all you need is the link, here it is: https://us02web.zoom.us/j/83105680256

 The circle takes place in a generally Christian context and instruction will draw primarily on the Christian contemplative tradition, especially the abundant resources that are burgeoning now in the field of Centering Prayer.

 You can find more information about the Circle by clicking here.

 We are blessed with a strong and growing music program under the extraordinary leadership of Annemieke McLane.
 She has started a youth choir and continues to nurture the adult choir and encourages guest musicians.
 Thanks in part to the Manheim Fund for the Sacred Arts and the generous sharing of Annemieke’s talents and endless enthusiasm we host a number of concerts and opportunities for singing and performing in our sanctuary.

 This is a church that loves its children!
-We offer child care every Sunday and have a series of Sunday School sessions at different times of year, including the popular Christmas Pageant.
+We offer child care every Sunday and have a series of Spiritual Exploration sessions at different times of year, including the popular Christmas Pageant.
 There are also special activities in the back of the sanctuary for children, and more comfortable chairs for parents with infants.

 Youth are involved in a variety of ways.
 They provide childcare, participate in the Pageant and Lord’s Acre events, attend occasional programming specifically for youth, and sometimes play instruments during worship or sing in the adult choir.